External Secret Operator

 serviceAccountRef:

-To fetch a secret from Akeyless and store it as a K8s secret on your cluster, a Kind=ExternalSecret is required.
+To retrieve a secret from Akeyless and store it as a K8s secret in your cluster, create an ExternalSecret resource that specifies which secret to fetch:

 apiVersion: external-secrets.io/v1beta1